 Olivia Rodrigo is named Woman of the Year by Billboard

-LOS ANGELES (AP) — It took only one album for singer-songwriter Olivia Rodrigo to earn Billboard’s Woman of the Year title, putting her in the same company as Taylor Swift and Lady Gaga.
+It only took one album for singer-songwriter Olivia Rodrigo to earn Billboard’s Woman of the Year title, putting her in the same company as Taylor Swift and Lady Gaga.

 The former teen actress-turned-pop star will be honored as 2022 Woman of the Year at Billboard’s Women in Music Awards on March 2.
 Previous honorees also include Cardi B, Billie Eilish, Ariana Grande and Karol G.